razerofficial/CChromaEditor/README.md

 	double blue);
 ```

+---
 <a name="PluginMirrorHorizontally"></a>
 **PluginMirrorHorizontally**

+Flips the color grid horizontally for all `Chroma` animation frames.
+Returns
+the animation id upon success.
+Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginMirrorHorizontally(int animationId);
 ```

+---
 <a name="PluginMirrorVertically"></a>
 **PluginMirrorVertically**

+Flips the color grid vertically for all `Chroma` animation frames.
+This
+method has no effect for `EChromaSDKDevice1DEnum` devices.
+Returns the
+animation id upon success.
+Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginMirrorVertically(int animationId);
 ```

+---
 <a name="PluginMultiplyColorLerpAllFrames"></a>
 **PluginMultiplyColorLerpAllFrames**